 Docyt performs comprehensive tests spanning many aspects of how different systems interact.
 These tests are the gold standard of online information exchange security.
-These same rigorous standards are used by PayPal, Visa and online banking services.
+These same rigorous standards are used by PayPal, Visa, and online banking services.

-Every Docyt user gets a Secure Key (RSA-2048 bit private key) which is generated for you when your account is created.
+Every Docyt user gets a secure key (RSA-2048 bit private key) which is generated for you when your account is created.
 This secure key is encrypted further using a special type of key which is generated by combining:

-Having such a setup for saving secure keys ensures that not even Docyt employees can look in to your private data.
-This is also why it is extremely important to protect your account PIN, and never share it with any one.
+Having such a setup for saving secure keys ensures that not even Docyt employees can look into your private data.
+This is also why it is extremely important to protect your account PIN, and never share it with anyone.

 It is important to note that these protections do not extend if you email a document or export the document out of Docyt to other applications.

-Read about how Apple iCloud Keychain works
+Read about how Apple iCloud Keychain works.

-You should also always enable TouchID for your phone, for additional security.
+You should always enable Touch ID and Face ID on your iPhone for additional security.